kiwikern/ngsize/README.md

 # ngsize
-You want to know your total bundle size, but your calculating skills are not good enough to sum up yourself?
-You think the Angular CLI should totally print the total size? ngsize to the rescue.
+You want to know your total bundle size, but your calculating skills are not good enough to sum up yourself?<br>
+You think the Angular CLI should totally print the total size?<br>
+ngsize to the rescue.

 ![image](https://user-images.githubusercontent.com/2671139/30515379-b6e66eda-9b26-11e7-899e-36c8ceb9d6ab.png)

 ## How to use